OpenDSA/OpenDSA/RST/en/VisFormalLang/FLOverview.rst

 token: integer, keyword, variable name, symbol such as +

-PART 2: This is the second part of your program.
-You will identify if the tokens fit together in the correct way so the program is syntactically valid.
+PART 2: Identifying if the tokens fit together in the correct way so the program is syntactically valid.

 This is called Syntax analysis.